I have goals, no resolutions beyond last year’s: to be more consistent.

 No shaking, cold, etc. until this morning when I was casting off.
 Of course, I kept myself distracted while I was knitting.
 This time I’ve been watching episodes of the original Ironside on youtube.
 Whatever the trauma related to knitting is/was, it definitely is its worst during casting off!

-The second lapful of warm is a deliberate repetition and a better version, if I say so myself.
+The second lapful of warm is a deliberate repetition and a better variation, if I say so myself.
 Happy holidays to me!

 Happy holidays to all of you too, whatever midwinter festival, holiday, or break you practice.